meetkg/ChatBot-Angular/README.md

    ```
    cd ChitChatHub
    ```
-3. Install the required dependencies:
+3. Install the necessary dependencies:
    ```
    npm install
    ```

 ### Running the Application

-1. To run the application locally, use the Angular CLI command:
+1. Start the application using Angular CLI:
    ```
    ng serve
    ```
-2. Open your browser and navigate to `http://localhost:4200/`.
+2. Open `http://localhost:4200/` in your browser.

 ## Testing

-To run the unit tests for the application components, use the following command:
+Run the unit tests for the application components with:
 ```
 ng test
 ```

 ## Contributing

-Contributions to ChitChatHub are welcomed.
+We welcome contributions to ChitChatHub.
 To contribute:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)